How to Improve Social Intelligence & Improve Social Skills!

 One of the most important aspects of social intelligence is self-awareness.
 This refers to the ability to understand your own emotions and how they affect your interactions with others.

-Self-aware people can take a step back and examine their behavior objectively, which allows them to see where they might need to make some changes.
+Self-aware people can take a step back and examine their behavior objectively.
+This allows them to see where they need to make some changes.

 Social Awareness

-They’re able to read social cues and body language accurately, which allows them to build strong relationships with the people they interact with.
+They’re able to read social cues and body language accurately.
+This allows them to build strong relationships with the people they interact with.

 Relationship Management

 People who are good at relationship management can navigate even the most difficult social situations with ease.
-They’re experts at handling conflict resolution, and they have a knack for knowing just what to say (and when to say it) to maintain peace in their relationships.
+They’re experts at handling conflict resolution.
+They have a knack for knowing just what to say.
+They also know when to say it to maintain peace in their relationships.

-If you’re looking for advice on how to deal with a difficult situation, chances are you’ll want to seek out someone who is socially intelligent.
+If you’re looking for advice on how to deal with a difficult situation, you should find someone socially intelligent.
+They will offer the best guidance.

 Understand Cultural Differences